garthenweb/react-stickup/README.md

 The child node that is rendered within the sticky container.
 When rendered as a function it will add further information the the function which can be used e.g. to update stylings.

-**`defaultOffsetTop?: number`**

-When not initialized as the first element within the page (directly at the top) this allows to set an offset by hand from where the component will be sticky.
-Its planned to do this automatically in the future, but the library is not there yet.
-See #11.

 **`disabled?: boolean`**

 Allows to disable all sticky behavior.
 Use this in case you need to temporary disable the sticky behavior but you don't want to unmount it for performance reasons.